gvwilson/thirdbit/src/fiction/iffy/index.md

 The man speaking to her across the years sounded weary and frightened and brave all at once.
 "Lin went back in this morning while the rest of us were asleep.
-Her note said she thought she be able to make it to the machine if she cycled the shielding rapidly enough, but I think she just wanted to be with Georgia."
+Her note said she thought she be able to connect if she cycled the personality integrity algorithms rapidly enough, but I think she just wanted to be with Georgia."

 He paused as if to rub his eyes.
-"I tried to disable the guard robots, but some of them are still loose in the tunnels.
+"And I tried to disable the guard robots, but some of them are still loose in the tunnels, and they've figured out how to open the doors.
 I know we all agreed that the project needed a failsafe, but I never thought we'd need it.
 I never thought—oh shit."